SpaceCowboy100/cs100HW4/README.md

 ###clean
 We're should now feel confident in adding new targets to our `Makefile` to compile and run our code.
 There another special target called `clean` which should be included in `Makefile`s.
-The	`clean` target does not compile and run a specific file, rather used in `Makefile`s to remove the executables created by the `make` command.
+The	`clean` target does not compile and run a specific file, rather it is used in `Makefile`s to remove the executables created by the `make` command.
 The `clean` target in our case would look like this:

 ```